needle-mirror/com.unity.cloud.assets/Documentation~/asset-collection-management-sample.md

    <img alt="Screenshot of editing collection popup" width="380" src="images/edit-collection-popup.png"/>

-4. Enter a new name and a new description for the collection and click **Apply**.
+4. Enter a new name and a new description for the collection.
+5. Select **Apply**.

 #### Delete an existing collection

 To delete an existing collection, follow these steps:

 1. Select one of the collections in the list.

-2. Open the context menu by clicking the **...** button next to the `Collections` label.
+2. Next to the `Collections` label, select the **...** button to open the context menu.

    <img alt="Screenshot of the context menu" width="460" src="images/collections-context-menu.png"/>